-If you would like to book an appointment to meet with us and tour our school, just call us at (727) 724-1767 or send us an email.
+If you would like to book an appointment to meet with us and tour our school, just call us at (727) 724-1767 or use our contact form.
 We'd love to talk with you about how we can meet the needs of your family.

 For more information about what Montessori education is all about, learn more by visiting the Montessori Approach page on our website.

 Mark and Melinda Robinson created Safety Harbor Montessori Academy based on a vision they had for what they felt should be present in an ideal school.
 The Robinsons have three daughters who were ages 7, 6, and 2 when the school first opened in 1995, and the Robinsons designed the school with both their family and the greater community's needs in mind.

 Mark and Melinda wanted to build a school where children would feel safe, loved, and happy, but at the same time be challenged to work hard, develop a strong curiosity to fuel their education, and become contributors to a better world.
 They found that the Montessori philosophy fit their own goals for the school perfectly, as Montessori is founded on respect: Respect for oneself, for one another, and for the environment, both locally and globally.